Skip to content

 models stores the python back end server code.

 static stores all static files including images, css, and compiled js.
 Files which are output by various server processes are stored in FinalOutputs.
-This includes very large numbers of thumbnail images (stored in FinalOutputs/pics) and static data files such as the tree topology and the tree cut positions (stored in FinalOutputs/data).
+This includes very large numbers of thumbnail images (stored in FinalOutputs/img) and static data files such as the tree topology and the tree cut positions (stored in FinalOutputs/data).
 The OZTreeModule folder contains the compiled version of most of the core OneZoom code. static/OZLegacy contains most of the old trees.

 views is where all the html is stored - it's OK to just use raw html in here if no server side functions are needed for that particular page.